Federal Judge Dismisses Environmental Suit Against Dragon Springs

 CCP Harassment Campaign

 Dragon Springs and Shen Yun in particular have faced sustained harassment from the CCP.
-Leaked Party documents indicated that the regime considers Dragon Springs a “headquarters” of Falun Gong’s efforts to counter the persecution, calling for strategic and systematic attacks against it.
+Leaked party documents indicated that the regime considers Dragon Springs a “headquarters” of Falun Gong’s efforts to counter the persecution, and has called for strategic and systematic attacks against it.

-The campus’ staff have had family members in China harassed or imprisoned and there have also been incidents involving trespassing and vandalism on the property.
-Shen Yun has had its touring buses repeatedly sabotaged and government officials and theater staff have reported getting pressured by Chinese consulates to cancel Shen Yun shows.
+The campus’s staff have had family members in China harassed or imprisoned, and there have also been incidents involving trespassing and vandalism on the property.
+Shen Yun has had its touring buses repeatedly sabotaged, and government officials and theater staff have reported receiving pressure from Chinese Consulates to cancel Shen Yun shows.

-Most of the incidents can be traced back to the CCP, while some match CCP’s tactics of transnational repression but are difficult to attribute directly.
+Most of the incidents can be traced back to the CCP, although some match the CCP’s tactics of transnational repression while being difficult to attribute directly.

-In March, the campus as well as venues hosting Shen Yun performances in the United States and Taiwan were targeted by a series of emailed bomb threats and a threat of a mass shooting.
+In March, the campus and several venues hosting Shen Yun performances in the United States, Canada, and Taiwan were targeted by a series of emailed bomb threats and a threat of a mass shooting.
 The CCP was the most likely culprit, The Epoch Times previously learned from several cybersecurity experts.

 “At this critical time, it’s reassuring to see a U.S. judge uphold the rule of law and see through the dubious and illogical complaints being made against a Falun Gong related entity like Dragon Springs.”

-There’s evidence of the CCP, through proxies, using American legal system against its enemies.
+There’s evidence that the CCP, through proxies, has used the U.S. legal system against its enemies.

-In July, two men pleaded guilty in federal court for acting as illegal agents of the Chinese regime and trying to bribe an IRS official in New York in an attempt to have Shen Yun investigated.
-The IRS official was in fact an undercover FBI agent.
+In July, two men pleaded guilty in federal court to acting as illegal agents of the Chinese regime and trying to bribe an IRS official in New York in an attempt to have Shen Yun investigated.
+The IRS official was, in fact, an undercover FBI agent.

 In addition to the bribery scheme, the men had traveled to New York, “surveilled Falun Gong residents in Orange County,” and collected information for a “potential environmental lawsuit meant to inhibit the growth of Falun Gong community in Orange County,” prosecutors said in a court filing.

-The Chinese officials behind the suit “don’t really care if they can establish a case here, it’s beyond that point, their intent is to make your life difficult,” An said, according to the indictment.
+The Chinese officials behind the suit “don’t really care if they can establish a case here,” An said, according to the indictment.

 Petr Svab